Odinsson25/anti-shutdown-on-error/README.md

-# anti-shutdown-on-error
+# 🚫 Anti-Shutdown-On-Error 🛑
+Or Anti-Crash

-Tired of your node project getting shut down on every single little error?
-Here is a 8-line code which can fix this!
+Tired of your Node.js project getting shut down on every single little error?
+Here is an 8-line code snippet that can fix this! 🛠️✨

 ---

-## Instructions
+## 📜 Instructions

-Place the code provided in the intex.js in one of your files, preferebally in your index/main file, save it, and you are done!
+1. Place the code provided in `index.js` in one of your files, preferably in your "main" file.
+2. Save it, and you are done!

-Enjoy coding!
+Enjoy coding! 🎉💻